zamanmaruf/Vibellon-Events-Inc./README.md

 - `DATABASE_URL`: Database connection string
 - `PLAUSIBLE_DOMAIN`: Plausible analytics domain (optional)
 - `NEXT_PUBLIC_SITE_URL`: Your site URL for metadata and sitemaps
+- `RESEND_API_KEY`: Resend API key for sending contact form emails (optional - form will log to console in dev if not set)

+### Email Setup (Contact Form)

+The contact form sends emails to `vibellioneventsinc@gmail.com` using Resend.
+To enable email sending:

+1. Sign up for a free account at [Resend](https://resend.com)
+2. Get your API key from the dashboard
+3. Add it to your `.env` file: `RESEND_API_KEY="re_xxxxx"`
+4. Deploy to Vercel and add the environment variable there

+**Note:** If `RESEND_API_KEY` is not set, the form will still work (saving to database) but will log emails to the console instead of sending them.
+This is useful for development.

 ## License